Welcome to my blog

 Packaging & Deploying VMWare Fusion 5.0.1 – 6.0.2

-If your like me and need to deploy VMWare in your environment and are unsure the approach to use, then you have several options.
-If you use Casper, JAMF has come out with a PDF outlining the best methods for packaging and deploying VMWare, its preferences and VMMachines.
-Since VMWare Fusion 5 however VMWare has included a nice manageable way to deploy VMWare to all your machines.
-Note, I was struggling to get this to work and realized that if you do not have a mass deployment serial number or...
+If you're like me and need to deploy VMware in your environment and are unsure of the approach to use, then you have several options.
+If you use Casper, JAMF has come out with a PDF outlining the best methods for packaging and deploying VMware, its preferences and VMMachines.
+Since VMWare Fusion 5 however, VMware has included a nice manageable way to deploy VMware to all your machines.
+This alternative method eliminates the need for third-party tools or scripts, making it a straightforward solution for those who prefer a more...

 2011